 You can. £1 of your pension is worth £12 towards your lump sum.
 Let’s pretend you have a pension worth £20,000 and you need a lump sum of £24,000.
 That lump sum equates to £2000 of your annual pension (12 x 2000).
 So, when you take your lump sum your pension will be reduced to £18,000 per year.

 Can I retire earlier?

 The Alpha scheme does allow you to retire at 55 but you will take a reduced payment.
 What that is, I can’t tell you.
 It’s a secret.
-And I can’t find it, so if someone does, please let me know.
+Actually, it’s not a simple calculation.

 But… there is an option for employees to take the Alpha early without penalty.
 This can be at 65, 66 or 67 through something known as EPA.
 Of course, this isn’t free.
 To qualify, you will need to pay extra each month into your pension.

 How much you pay depends on how early you want to take it and how old you are.

 There is a handy calculator listed on this page under EPA estimator.